 The two-Michelin-starred Le Mange-Tout is one of the best French restaurants in Tokyo.
-Housed in a quiet neighbourhood in Kagurazaka district in heart of Tokyo, the restaurant can only fit 14 diners everyday, we felt very lucky to get a reservation there.
+Located in a two-storey residential house in Kagurazaka/Shinjuku area, the restaurant can only fit 14 diners everyday, we felt very lucky to get a reservation there.
 The chef-owner Noboru Tani was trained in France for several years before he opened his own restaurant in 1994.
-He is not only a genious in cooking, but also a good recipe writer, his own recipe books are quiet popular.
+He is not only a genius in cooking, but also a good recipe writer, his own recipe books are quiet popular.

 Two kinds of breads were served, a hard roll and soft mult-grain loaf, with French butter on the side.

 The first hot dish was grilled Shirako with spinach and spinach sauce, this was actually my first time had this combination.
 Shirako was well-grilled, the skin was crispy while the inside was incredible creamy.
 Spinach gives a refreshing touch to the dish.
 Lovely one.

 Next came a soup dish, consist of a cup of consomme made with crab and served with rice puffs seasoned with Sansho (Japanese pepper).
 The soup was clean but umami, with a bitter flavor of the crab shell.
 Rice puffs brought some crispy texture and spicy flavor to the delicious soup.